SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 ◊ TODO: Either define "data race" or use a different term;
 the chapter on exclusive ownership talks about "conflicting access", which is related, but different.
+Konrad defines "data race" as concurrent access to shared state, noting that our current design doesn't prevent all race conditions because suspension points allow for interleaving.

 - The same actor method can be called multiple times, overlapping itself.
   This is sometimes referred to as *reentrant code*.